-We apply a nationally set banding system to allocate homes.
-Your band is based on your circumstances and need, with band A being the highest priority and D the lowest priority.
+We apply a banding system to allocate homes.
+Your band is based on your circumstances and need, with band A being the highest priority and C the lowest priority.
+Band D are not entitled to an allocation of accommodation.

 The bands are explained below to give you an idea of where you might be placed if you needed to move.